-What are the costs associated with the proposed standards?
+What are the costs associated with the final rule?

 EPA expects this standard to have negligible costs through 2022 (the intended time horizon of the standard), since very few new coal plants are planned, even without the proposed standard, and since developers of new natural gas plants should see minimal, if any, additional costs.

 If a developer chooses to build a new coal plant, the proposed standards could add considerable costs to the project because it will have to employ CCS technology.
-Since CCS technology is so new, especially for power plant applications, its costs are still high.
+Since CCS technology is just reaching commercial maturity for power plant applications, its costs are still relatively high.
 However, as with any new technology, costs will come down as developers gain experience and new innovations are made.

 What effect is this proposal expected to have on carbon dioxide emissions?

-In the near future, the proposed standard is expected to have very little impact on emissions because so few new coal plants would likely be built even without the standard.
-Nearly all new fossil-fuel power plants in the planning stages will be fueled by natural gas, using generation technology that should be able to comply with EPA’s proposed standards without any alterations.
+In the near future, the final rule is expected to have very little impact on emissions because so few new coal plants would likely be built even without the standard.
+Nearly all new fossil-fuel power plants in the planning stages will be fueled by natural gas, using generation technology that complies with EPA’s final standards without any alterations.
 Power plant developers already have strong incentive to use the most efficient technology to maximize the amount of electricity that can be generated from each unit of fuel.

 What can power plants do to reduce emissions?

 New natural gas plants can reach the final CO2 standard by employing efficient generation technology.
 In older steam turbine plants, natural gas is combusted to heat water, which creates steam to turn a turbine and generate electricity.
 These plants have thermal efficiencies of 30-35 percent, meaning about one third of the chemical energy stored in natural gas is converted to electricity.
 In contrast, new combined cycle combustion turbines more effectively take advantage of the energy in natural gas to operate with a thermal efficiency above 60 percent.